g4jc/https-always/docs/en_US/rulesets.md

 If there is a site that offers HTTPS and is not handled by the extension, this guide will explain how to add that site.

+Note: You may also consider using the companion addon [HTTPS Inquirer](https://github.com/g4jc/httpsinquirer) to generate rulesets automatically.

 #### [Rulesets](#rulesets)

 A `ruleset` is an [XML](https://www.xml.com/pub/a/98/10/guide0.html?page=2) file